hirune924/uv-dash/README.md

 ### Usage

-1. **Launch UV Dash** - The app will check if `uv` is installed and offer to install it if needed
+1. **Launch UV Dash** - The app checks if `uv` is installed and offers one-click installation if needed
-2. **Click "New App"** - Add an application from GitHub, ZIP file, or local folder
+2. **Add Applications** - Install from three sources:
+   - **GitHub**: Clone repositories (with branch/tag support)
+   - **ZIP**: Local or remote ZIP archives
+   - **Local Folder**: Use existing projects on your machine
-3. **Click "Run"** - Start your application with one click
+3. **Run & Monitor** - Start apps with one click and monitor real-time CPU/memory usage
-4. **View in Browser** - Web apps automatically open when ready
+4. **View Logs & Access Web UIs** - Watch live logs and click the 🌐 button to open web applications
+5. **Manage Secrets** - Configure environment variables and encrypted secrets per app

+**Advanced Features**:
+- Configure Python version (defaults to 3.13)
+- Custom run commands for any executable
+- Multi-process application support

 That's it!
 For detailed instructions, see the [User Guide](docs/user-guide.md).